 "In moderation, caffeine is not harmful," Dr. Kane notes, "but if you take an excessive amount and if you are prone to arrhythmias or abnormal heartbeats, then caffeine can be dangerous."

 Be aware of calories in caffeinated drinks

-Another caffeine-associated health risk is excessive weight gain that can lead to obesity.
-Sodas, energy drinks and flavored coffee drinks contain added sugar.
-“These drinks have a lot of calories, which can lead to weight gain and all of the associated health consequences,” explains Stacy.
+Sodas, energy drinks and flavored coffee drinks contain added sugar which can lead to excessive weight gain.
+"These drinks have a lot of calories, which can lead to weight gain and all of the associated health consequences," explains Stacy.

 Instead of caffeine-containing drinks, Stacy encourages parents to offer low-sugar beverages, like water and low-fat milk.
 "Our bodies need water to function properly," she says.
 "And dairy products are an excellent source of calcium and vitamins.
 These nutrients are especially important during childhood and adolescence when children experience rapid growth."

-When it comes to caffeine and kids, the bottom line is that there is limited data for caffeine and possible negative effects on the health of children.
-“Remember the recommendations for caffeine are limitations; we do not need caffeine,” Stacy adds.
+When it comes to caffeine and kids, the bottom line is that there is limited data for possible negative effects of caffeine on children.
+"Remember the recommendations for caffeine are limitations; we do not need caffeine," Stacy adds.

 Stay current on the health insights that make a difference to your children.
 Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.